leiwei2094/dubbo-demo/README.md

 2. go to `dubbox-hessian-demo/provider` directory, run `gradle appRun`.
 The embeded Jetty server started successfully,
 3. Access `http://localhost:8081/index.html`, but it will have 404 error.
 Need to investigate on it.
 It should be a Spring MVC configuration mistake, not from Dubbo side.
 But it is better to fix it.

+# Run Consumer
+Not complete.....But it is similar to Provider.

 ========================================================
 ========================================================